A few weeks ago we shared how to make a Flower Arrangement with flowers from your garden.

 Prepare Container for a Sunflower Arrangement

-Vintage cosmetic case is filled with grocery bags to raise a piece of styrofoam for this simple sunflower arrangement.
+Vintage train case is filled with grocery bags to raise a piece of styrofoam for this simple sunflower arrangement.

 First, we needed to make a few adjustment to the case before we started placing our sunflowers in the arrangement.